-Generally, the CGC engages independent search consultants to assist in identifying potential candidates for election to the Board.
-The CGC is of the view that the Board will be able to identify a greater number of potential candidates with the skills and diversity sought by working with an independent consultant versus the Board acting on its own.
+For the past number of years, the CGC has engaged an independent search consultant to assist in identifying potential candidates for election to the Board.
+The CGC is of the view that the Board through use of an independent consultant is able to identify a larger pool of potential candidates with the skills and diversity necessary to build an effective board.
+As part of its mandate, the consultant meets with directors to articulate the skills required.